sap-tutorials/Tutorials/tutorials/ai-launchpad-producer/ai-launchpad-producer.md

     !![Create configuration](img/deploy-4.png)

 You will see the overview of your configuration.
-The configuration ID is uniquely identifies your configuration.

 [DONE]
 [ACCORDION-END]